Erasure Correction for Noisy Radio Networks: Introduction

-\textbf{Lower Bounds } Lastly, we show that two natural classes of simulations necessarily use $\Omega(\log \Delta)$ multiplicatively many more rounds than the protocols which they simulate.
+\item \textbf{Lower Bounds } We also show that our simulations for non-adaptive protocols are likely optimal: We show that two natural classes of simulations necessarily use $\Omega(\log \Delta)$ multiplicatively many more rounds than the protocols which they simulate.
 In particular, a simulation that either (1) does not use network coding, or (2) sends information in the same way as the original protocol requires $\Omega(\log \Delta)$ multiplicatively many more rounds than the original protocol.
-We also give a construction which we believe could prove an unconditional $\Omega(\log \Delta)$ simulation round overhead in the noisy setting. (\Cref{sec:lower-bounds})
+We also give a construction which we believe gives an unconditional $\Omega(\log \Delta)$ simulation overhead. (\Cref{sec:lower-bounds}) \end{enumerate}

-\section{Related work}
+\section{Related Work}